Squadron Operations: Summary Information

 Comments

-Gelsenkirchen 12 Jun 1944 13 Jun 1944 N 19 aircraft offered for operations and briefed to attack synthetic oil plant at GELSENKIRCHEN four miles north of Essen.
-All aircraft carried nearly six tons of HE including "cookie" and claimed to have bombed the markers.
+Gelsenkirchen 12 Jun 1944 13 Jun 1944 N Nineteen aircraft offered for operations and briefed to attack synthetic oil plant at GELSENKIRCHEN four miles north of Essen.
+All the squadron aircraft carried nearly six tons of H.E. including a "Cookie" and claimed to have bombed the markers.
 The weather offered no unusual difficulties the target, however, was a more than usually elusive one even for the Ruhr, consisting as it did of a compact and highly vulnerable plant in a sparsely built up area.
+First impressions culled from our crews are very optimistic, although it appears that there were two areas collecting both markers and bombs.
+The main concentration of both markers and bombs seems to have achieved the fireworks which only a highly inflammable target could provde.
+Most of the crews report a vivid yellow explosion early in the bombing period which started with a flame estimated to reach several thousand feet and finished in a pall of oily black smoke.
+Those who bombed later report a cleary defined fire area, which strengthens that belief that the attack was a highly successful one.
+Good photographs were obtained and all the aircraft returned safely to base.

 F/L Waite and P/O Rogers and their crews completed the first operational tour on this sortie.